 Hanoi Police Warn of Scammers Impersonating Tax Officials

 They deploy scripted scenarios to extract personal data, tax identification numbers, or manipulate victims into installing unauthorized applications and accessing phishing links.
-In multiple documented cases, victims were coerced into transferring funds under the guise of tax compliance procedures.

 Investigators assess this as an organized and increasingly sophisticated scam operation, exploiting gaps in public awareness and verification practices.